I come from Gibraltar which is a melting pot of cultures and a melting pot of different cuisines too.

-Being vegetarian can be a bit challenging in thisÂ part of the world where meat and fish feature heavily in food that is traditionally eaten.
-Things are getting better especially in Gibraltar with most restaurants offering at least one vegetarian option, but it is not always the case.
-Challenging as it may be it has also enabled me to explore new and different ingredients and foods.
+If you are after vegetarian or vegan food can be a bit challenging in thisÂ part of the world where meat and fish feature heavily in food that is traditionally eaten.
+Pescatarians (even occasional ones) do fare much better since there are always plenty of fish and seafood options everywhere.
+It is getting much better especially in Gibraltar with many restaurants offering at least one vegetarian option, but there is still room for improvement.

 I want to stress this site is about good food, and whether you are a meat eater, pescatarian, flexitarian, vegetarian or vegan, I hope you will find recipes and food that you like here.
-What we eat is a personal choice and whatever your food choices this is a judgement free zone.
+It’s OK to have labels but at the end of the day good food is good food, and the food here happens to be free of meat.
+What we eat is a personal choice and whatever your food choices this is a judgement free zone, at least from me!
 There is no denying however that eating more plant based foods is better for your health, for the environment, for theÂ animals, and better for your pocket too!

 Initiatives like ‘Meat Free Mondays’ are great, and any reduction in consumption is better than nothing.
 If you are wanting to explore more plant based recipes then I hope you will find some good ones that you like here, and if you are vegetarian/vegan I hope that you find some interesting ideas here too.
 I am also always open to food ideas and collaborations 🙂